CodingTheUnknown/OctoPrint-Tplinkautoshutdown/extras/TpLinkAutoShutdown.md

 To connect your Kasa device, you will need to click the settings icon within the navigation bar and then down the right-hand side of your screen (under ‘plugins’) you can select the ‘TpLinkHandler’.
 Then type the IP address of your smart-plug and click save.
 Now you are ready.

-## How the plugin works
-Currently, the plugin is always activated.
-This means that whilst activated within the Plugin Manager, the 3D printer will turn off automatically upon completion of a 3D Print.

 ## compatibility

 Although, this plugin may work with a number of other Kasa devices, this plugin has been designed to definitively work with the following devices.